-The Historical Performance of the Reference Assets Should Not Be Taken as an Indication of Its Future Performance
+The Historical Performance of the Reference Asset Should Not Be Taken as an Indication of Its Future Performance

-The historical prices of the reference assets included in this pricing supplement should not be taken as an indication of its future performance.
-Changes in the prices of the reference assets will affect the market value of the notes, but it is impossible to predict whether the prices of the reference assets will rise or fall during the term of the notes.
-The prices of the reference assets will be influenced by complex and interrelated political, economic, financial and other factors.
+The historical prices of the reference asset included in this pricing supplement should not be taken as an indication of its future performance.
+Changes in the prices of the reference asset will affect the market value of the notes, but it is impossible to predict whether the price of the reference asset will rise or fall during the term of the notes.
+The price of the reference asset will be influenced by complex and interrelated political, economic, financial and other factors.